ionos-cloud/knife-ionos-cloud/docs/subcommands/kubernetes/k8s_create.md

         the version for the Kubernetes cluster.

     private: --private
         the indicator if the cluster is public or private.
-Be aware that setting it to false is currently in beta phase.
+Be aware that creating a private cluster is currently in beta phase.

     maintenance_day: --maintenance-day MAINTENANCE_DAY, -d MAINTENANCE_DAY
         day Of the week when to perform the maintenance.